Get methods

 }

-Fetches the royalty parameters for an NFT.
-These parameters include the royalty percentage, which is paid to the original creator whenever the NFT is sold.
+This method fetches the royalty parameters for an NFT.
+These parameters include the royalty percentage paid to the original creator whenever the NFT is sold.

 get_nft_content(int index, cell individual_nft_content)